coendamen/temperature-service/README.md

 I use a @Scheduled method, for easy configuration sake.
 This can be solved in other ways (e.g. TimerTask) depending on what the requirements are.

 There is a **TemperatureRestClient** that wraps the client API because I do no want to clutter the code with the getTemp service client code.
-This client returns the data we are interested in, the **TemperatureData**, or wraps a ApiClientException as a **RestClientException**.
-The Temperature client makes use of an ApiCallback implementation named **TemperatureApiCallBack** which handles the results.
+This client uses asynchronous calls to the getTemp api and uses an implementation of **TemperatureApiCallBack** to handle the Promises of the ApiCallback.
+In case of success (HTTP 200), the data is transformed into a **TemperatureData** object and printed to the console.
 In case of a 404, it deletes the City from the DB.
 In case of 200, it prints the TemperatureData.
+In case of failure (for instance ConnectException), the error is printed to the console.

 The **TemperatureData** object is full of DDD (Domain Driven Design) functions where I let the domain object do its own "computations/formatting".